Alison was @VoicesLibrary curator w/c 27th May 2013

 I think that librarians, as a profession, must shout as loud as we can about the good work that we do and the impact that we have on people’s lives.

-We help people learn to read, we help them find jobs, we signpost healthcare services, we help both the young and the old – we affect all aspects of people’s lives in such a positive way and we should all be proud of what we do.
+We have been trained by custom healthcare software development services, but we also help people learn to read, we help them find jobs, we signpost healthcare services, we help both the young and the old – we affect all aspects of people’s lives in such a positive way and we should all be proud of what we do.
 Understandably, we are working in very difficult times at the moment but I am incredibly excited about the changes we are going through and the possible opportunities these may bring in the future.